-As of September 1, 2021, Mr. Eller entered into a new employment agreement (the "2021 Employment Agreement") with Farmers & Merchants Bancorp, Inc. and The Farmers & Merchants State Bank, the wholly-owned subsidiary of Farmers & Merchants Bancorp, Inc. Mr. Eller's 2021 Employment Agreement is for an additional three-year term ending on August 31, 2024 whereby his services will continue in the capacity of President and Chief Executive Officer of the Bank and the Company.
+As of September 1, 2021, Mr. Eller entered into a new employment agreement (the "2021 Employment Agreement") with Farmers & Merchants Bancorp, Inc. and The Farmers & Merchants State Bank, the wholly-owned subsidiary of Farmers & Merchants Bancorp, Inc. Mr. Eller's 2021 Employment Agreement is for an additional three-year term ending on August 31, 2024, whereby his services will continue in the capacity of President and Chief Executive Officer of the Bank and the Company.
 Pursuant to the terms of the Employment Agreement, Mr. Eller would receive annual base pay of \$389,480, subject to upward adjustment, and would be entitled to participate in the Bank's employee benefit plans and programs generally available to similarly situated employees.
 The 2021 Employment Agreement also provided for Mr. Eller's participation in the Bank's Annual Cash Incentive Plan and 401(k) Plan, and receipt of grants of restricted common shares of the Company with a target range of 4,000 shares.
-Additionally, Mr. Eller will receive grants of unrestricted common shares of the Company as compensation in amounts equal to that provided for nonemployee Directors with such grant equal to \$6,000 in value of the common shares of the Company in 2021.
+Additionally, Mr. Eller will receive grants of unrestricted common shares of the Company as compensation in amounts equal to that provided for non-employee Directors with such grant equal to \$6,000 in value of the common shares of the Company in 2021.
 The Agreement also provided four weeks of vacation, a monthly automobile allowance, reimbursement for appropriate business expenses, and an obligation on the part of the Company to maintain a term life insurance policy for the benefit of Mr. Eller in the amount of \$600,000.
 Under the terms of the 2021 Employment Agreement, Mr. Eller is subject to covenants not to compete and not to solicit during the term of the Agreement and for one year after termination of his employment with the Bank.
 During the term of the 2021 Employment Agreement, the restrictions apply without geographic limit.
 After termination of Mr. Eller's employment with the Bank, the covenants not to compete and not to solicit would apply to counties where the Bank has offices and contiguous counties.
 The 2021 Employment Agreement also contains provisions governing payouts to Mr. Eller in connection with certain terminations from employment, which are discussed under the section of this Proxy Statement captioned "Post-Employment Compensation/Changes in Control Agreements."

-2021 Grants of Plan-Based Awards Name and Principal Position Year Grant Date All Other Stock Awards: Number of Shares of Stock or Units (#) Grant Date Fair Value of Stock and Option Awards (\$) Lars B. Eller, President 2021 8/17/2021 3,000 68,100 and CEO (PEO) 2021 0/1//2021 5,000 00,100 Barbara J. Britenriker, EVP (PFO) 2021 8/17/2021 2,000 45,400 Edward A. Leininger, EVP 2021 8/17/2021 800 18,160 Rex D. Rice, EVP 2021 8/17/2021 1,200 27,240
+2022 Grants of Plan-Based Awards

+Name and Principal Position Grant Date All Other Stock Awards: Number of Shares of Stock or Units Val nt Date Fair ue of Stock nd Option Awards Lars B. Eller, President and CEO (PEO) 8/23/2022 4,000 \$ 122,560 Barbara J. Britenriker, EVP (PFO) 8/23/2022 2,000 \$ 61,280 Rex D. Rice, EVP 8/23/2022 1,200 \$ 36,768 Benét S. Rupp, EVP 8/23/2022 1,500 \$ 45,960